ErwinZhou/ErwinZhou/README.md

 </p>

 - ✨ Welcome, my friend
-- 🌱 I’m an undergraduate student pursuing a bachelor's degree of Information Security at Nankai University.
+- 🌱 I’m an undergraduate student pursuing a bachelor's degree in Information Security at Nankai University.
-- 👨‍💻 I'm currently working as a Research Assistant in [Tsinghua University, BNRIST, Beijing](https://www.bnrist.tsinghua.edu.cn/bnristen/).
+- 👨‍💻 I'm currently working as a Research Assistant at [Tsinghua University, BNRIST, Beijing](https://www.bnrist.tsinghua.edu.cn/bnristen/).
-- 💞️ I’m also a big fun of films and TV series, hoping to write a movie script by myself one day.
+- 💞️ I’m also a big fan of films and TV series, hoping to write a movie script by myself one day.
-- 🔭 I hold dreams of a master degree of Computer Science in the US and a stage with more possibilities.
+- 🔭 I hold dreams of a master's degree in Computer Science in the US and a stage with more possibilities.

-My research focus mainly on multimodal and federated learning.
-If you got any insights into related fields, just reach me via [email](ErwinZhou@outlook.com), let's build something together.
+My research focuses mainly on multimodal and federated learning.
+If you have any insights into related fields, just reach me via [email](ErwinZhou@outlook.com), and let's build something together.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=ErwinZhou&show_icons=true&theme=tokyonight&hide=prs" style="display: block; margin: 0 auto;" />